yashs662/rust_kanban/README.md

   Feel free to make a pull request or make a new issue, I am open to suggestions ✌️ I currently do not own a Mac so I am unable to test the app on Mac, if you can test it on Mac, please let me know if there are any issues.
 ## TODO
-- [ ] End to End Encryption for Cloud Saves
 - [ ] Allow for vertical movement in text fields (e.g. card description)
 - [ ] Improve performance/optimize code (card view can take upwards of 1ms to render)
 - [ ] Allow for more mouse Interactions (Dragging cards maybe?)